arr213/bomb_squad/README.md

 # Bomb_Squad

-Bomb Squad is a mobile friendly single page web app of the popular computer game "Keep Talking and Nobody Explodes".
+Bomb Squad is a mobile friendly, single-page web version of the popular computer game "Keep Talking and Nobody Explodes".
-The app's web components were built using custom CSS, [Bootstrap](http://getbootstrap.com/), and [AngularJS](https://angularjs.org/).
+Our app's web components were built using custom CSS, [Bootstrap](http://getbootstrap.com/), and [AngularJS](https://angularjs.org/).
 The multiplayer component is powered by [Firebase](https://firebase.google.com/?utm_source=firechat).

 This game is meant for two or more players, so make sure you have buddy before starting to play!